 “We’ve transferred high school popularity into social media measurements,” says Zoe, a 16-year-old from Los Angeles.
 “The popularity contest — it’s never been a good thing — and now we have the actual numbers, we’ve become greedy.
 We want more attention.”

 And how do they get it?
-Well, since they have eyes and ears and live in 2016 America, they know that sex sells.
+Well, since they have eyes and ears and live in America, they know that sex sells and so the sex on social media.
 So they use it to buy popularity.